mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 xcodebuild analyze -project MyProject.xcodeproj -scheme MyScheme
 {% endhighlight %}

 Time to answer your question "Why not using bundled analyzer then?".
 I can give two reasons.
 First is that latest static analyzer build can have some fixes and new features, though some of those will be experimental.
 The second reason is more important for me, that is generating reports.
 Well, Xcode does generate compelling reports so to say.
 It highlights all the problems with those nice arrows and messages.
 However, the only way to look at those is in IDE itself.
 Most likely somewhere in configuration build directory one can dig out analyzer results and convert them to HTML or other report format.
-Standalone clang static analyzer makes report generation task much easier, and report are important for CI.
+Standalone clang static analyzer makes report generation task much easier, and reports are important for CI.

 ## Installation